 Quantity Versus Quality

 When I talk about quantity versus quality I mean in the video production, not in the information and knowledge you are sharing in your video.
 Having a “snazzy” video with all of the bells and whistles can mean that you will get LESS views than if you have a great video that has good information which people actually need.

 People on YouTube (and social media in general) are not there to watch your commercials.
 They are there to solve their problems, entertain themselves or generally learn something.
 Having a great video with smooth transitions, titles and a voice-over are not what they are looking for.
 Good, solid content is what will make a difference!

 So, if you are trying to make a small business marketing video that will “go viral” on YouTube, maybe you should try for one that will fill a niche or be a great video on search term that is good for you but without very many results.

 Check back tomorrow to find out what videos to make on YouTube for small business!

 - what does going viral mean on youtube

-- what does going viral mean
+- does going viral pay?

-- what does viral mean on youtube
+- what does it mean when somthing goes viral on youtube